kelias/Jarloo.Sojurn/README.md

 ![alt tag](/images/episodeWindow.png)

 And Sojurn makes it easy to mark an episode as watched or unwatched.
 See that little eye icon above a show?
 Click that and it marks it as watched.
 Click again and it marks it as unwatched.
-The episodes are the dimmed in the image above have been watched already.
+The episodes that are the dimmed in the image above have been watched already.

 Don't code but want to use this?
 --------------------------------